Wednesday, May 31, 2023

 2023 April 29 - May 21

-Volvimos a Canada en abril del 2023 para continuar nuestra exploración, comenzamos el año pasado en el occidente y el norte y continuaremos cruzando el país (occidente, oriente, occidente) por seis meses.
+In April, we returned to Canada to continue our exploration, which started last year in the west and north, and to be continued across the country for six months.
+Volvimos a Canadá en abril del 2023 para continuar nuestra exploración, que comenzó el año pasado en el occidente y el norte y ahora continuaremos cruzando el país (occidente, oriente, occidente) por seis meses.

 The plan: